stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 (as-contract (...))
 ```

-This function will execute the closure (passed as an argument) with the
+This function will execute the closure (passed as an argument) with
-`tx-origin` set to the _contract's_ principal, rather than the current
+the `tx-sender` and `contract-caller` set to the _contract's_
-sender.
-It returns the return value of the provided closure.
-A smart
+principal, rather than the current sender.
+It returns the return value
-contract may use the special variable `contract-principal` to refer to
+of the provided closure.
+A smart contract may use the special variable
-its own principal.
+`contract-principal` to refer to its own principal.

 For example, a smart contract that implements something like a "token
 faucet" could be implemented as so: